jdswinbank/Comet/docs/usage/broker.rst

 file.
 It is enabled with the ``--save-event`` option.
 By default, events are written to the default working directory (normally the directory in which you invoked Comet): this may be customized using the ``--save-event-directory=`` option.
-The filename under which an event is saved is based on its IVORN, but modified to avoid characters which are awkard to work with on standard filesystems.
+The filename under which an event is saved is based on its IVOID, but modified to avoid characters which are awkard to work with on standard filesystems.